-Audio-Digest Foundation Announces the Release of Psychology Volume 02, Issue 05: Behavior Modification
+Audio-Digest Foundation Announces the Release of Psychology Volume 02, Issue 02: Theory of Power-Load-Margin/Perpetual Play/Manifest Dreams

-Audio-Digest Foundation Announces the Release of Psychology Volume 02, Issue 05: Behavior Modification.
+Audio-Digest Foundation Announces the Release of Psychology Volume 02, Issue 02: Theory of Power-Load-Margin/Perpetual Play/Manifest Dreams.

-The goals of this program are to improve the identification and treatment of addiction and encourage use of motivational interviewing to assist patients in making successful changes in behavior.
+The goals of this program are to improve assessment of likelihood of academic success, creation of more effective therapeutic environments, and assessment of the progress of therapy through manifest dream reports (MDRs).
 After hearing and assimilating this program, the clinician will be better able to:

 Audio-Digest Foundation, the largest independent publisher of Continuing Medical Education in the world, records over 10,000 hours of lectures every year in anesthesiology, emergency medicine, family practice, gastroenterology, general surgery, internal medicine, neurology, obstetrics/gynecology, oncology, ophthalmology, orthopaedics, otolaryngology, pediatrics, psychology, and urology, by the leading medical researchers at the top laboratories, universities, and institutions.